Where to go on holiday in March

 My colleague, Annabelle Thorpe, has written an excellent guide to the best city breaks for spring.

 How about a holiday of a lifetime in South America?
-We recommend Brazil or Argentina with on-the-ground specialists, Dehouche.
+I recommend Brazil or Argentina with on-the-ground specialists, Dehouche.
 They can find the best places to stay and local guides and put together an itinerary designed to your personal needs.

 Also in South America, you can explore the mountains and jungles of Ecuador and the neighbouring Galapagos Islands on a small-ship cruise.
 March is a great month as newly-born seal pups can be seen on the beaches, wild flowers are in bloom and the seas are calm.
 Choose from a private holiday or escorted tour.